hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

 You now have a working installation of the SAPPHIRE Forecast Tools with a public demo data set.

-# Development instructions specific to the tools {#development-instructions-specific-to-the-tools}
+# Development instructions specific to the tools

 The following sections provide instructions on how to develop the individual modules of the forecast tools.
 The names of the modules in the apps folder are given in brackets.

 TODO: Add a flow chart of the workflow of the forecast tools.

-## Configuration dashboard configuration_dashboard) {#configuration-dashboard-configuration_dashboard}
+## Configuration dashboard configuration_dashboard

 The forecast configuration dashboard is written in R and uses the Shiny framework.